The Basic Loan Process

 After your loan is approved, you are ready to sign the final loan documents.
 You must review the documents prior to signing and make sure that the interest rate and loan terms are what you were promised.
 Also, verify that the name and address on the loan documents are accurate.
 For purchase transaction, the signing normally takes place at a title company and lasts about an hour.
 For refinances, the location is a bit more flexible, but typically takes place at our office.

 There are also several fees associated with obtaining a mortgage and transferring property ownership which you will be expected to pay at closing.
 Bring a Cashier’s check for the down payment and closing costs if required.
 Personal checks are NOT accepted.
-You also will a valid form of identification.
+You also need a valid (not expired) form of identification.

 Your loan will normally close shortly after you have signed the loan documents.
 On owner occupied refinance loan transactions federal law requires that you have 3 days to review the documents before your loan transaction can be finalized.
 These three days do NOT include Sundays or holidays.